 Curriculum at Bliss – 2021 / 2022

-- Implementation – How is our creative curriculum taught?
+- Implementation – How is the curriculum taught?

-- Pupils then make good progress through Key Stage 1: the vast majority of pupils meet the national phonics screening benchmark at the end of Year 1 and these good early reading skills help most children to work at the expected standard or higher by the end of Year 2.
+- Pupils then make good progress through KS1: the vast majority of pupils meet the national phonics screening benchmark at the end of Year 1 and these good early reading skills help most children to work at the expected standard or higher, resulting in cohort attainment ahead of the national average at the end of Year 2.

 Class 6 complete five topics over six terms, with the final topic spread over Terms 5-6 due to other commitments, including: SATs week; secondary school transfer days and the summer play.